 If you are traveling solo, the price for 1 person is generally provided for a double cabin single occupancy on the website.
-However, there are typically single cabins available for a lower price so you will need to contact Belmond for their price and availability.
+However, there are typically single cabins available for a lower price so you may want to contact Belmond for their price and availability.

 TIP: If the Venice Simplon-Orient-Express is out of your price range, consider a journey on the Belmond British Pullman which is the train that operates the UK portion of all the VSOE journeys.
 The cost of a day trip start at around £240.
 You can read our full review of the British Pullman and see tons of photos from that portion of our trip in our other article.